gwenananaelle/curiousarttherapy-template/src/content/artist.md

 Beyond painting, I create sculptures, fabric art, and works on found objects and canvases, always exploring materiality as a metaphor for resilience and transformation.
 I also enjoy working with AI-generated art using Midjourney, digital creations, and immersive experiences in virtual reality with Multi-Brush, expanding my practice into new technological and sensory dimensions.<br>

 Writing and spoken word performance remain integral to my work, where I weave words and images into immersive storytelling.
 I believe that creative expression is our universal birthright.
-Technique is not required to share one’s unique perception or contribute to collective culture; our sensibility and voice can emerge in many forms—on canvas, through natural or recycled materials, or even through the movement of our own bodies.<br>
+Technique is not required to share one’s unique perception or contribute to collective culture; our sensibility and voice can emerge in many forms on canvas, through natural or recycled materials, or even through the movement of our own bodies.<br>

 My artwork has been exhibited internationally, including: